Paper010/world_generator_3d/README.md

 https://github.com/TanTanDev/breakout_tutorial

 Mine lacks a lot of things, beacuse i simply wanted to get the main parts of the game done and learn about the library.
+And yes, i had to copy the math part because i didnt understand it very well.